 01The Essential Information You Need to Buy the Best Condo Insurance

-Do you own a condominium (condo) or cooperative apartment (co-op)? thinking of buying one?
+Do you own a condominium (condo) or cooperative apartment (co-op) or are thinking of buying one?

 You can avoid problems and save money by understanding exactly how your condo or co-op insurance works, how it relates to your association policy, and what your responsibilities will be if you have a claim.